| | |

 How To Make No-Bake Chocolate Chip Cookie Peanut Butter Pie

-1. Make the Crust: Crumble the chocolate chip cookies and press them into a 7×10-inch baking dish.
+1. Make the crust: Crumble the chocolate chip cookies and press them into a 7×10-inch baking dish.
 Drizzle the melted butter over the cookie crumbs and press down to form a firm crust.

-2. Make the Peanut Butter Filling: In a mixing bowl, whip together the cream cheese, peanut butter, powdered sugar, and milk until smooth and creamy.
+2. Make the peanut butter filling: In a mixing bowl, whip together the cream cheese, peanut butter, powdered sugar, and milk until smooth and creamy.
 Spread the peanut butter mixture over the cookie crust.

-3. Make the Chocolate Pudding Layer: Prepare the instant chocolate pudding according to the package directions, but use half the amount of milk recommended.
+3. Make the chocolate pudding layer: Prepare the instant chocolate pudding according to the package directions, but use half the amount of milk recommended.
 Pour the chocolate pudding over the peanut butter layer and spread it out evenly.

-4. Top it Off: Spread the whipped topping over the chocolate pudding layer.
+4. Top it off: Spread the whipped topping over the chocolate pudding layer.

-5. Chill and Enjoy: Refrigerate the pie for at least a few hours before serving to allow the layers to set.
+5. Chill and enjoy: Refrigerate the pie for at least a few hours before serving to allow the layers to set.

 A glass baking dish filled with layered dessert, inspired by chocolate chip cookie peanut butter pie, is topped with a smooth layer of chocolate pudding and sits on a wooden surface.